TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 #### BC ADST Mathematics Computer Science 11 Curricular Competencies - Understanding and solving; Apply flexible and strategic appoaches to solving problems.

-In the Python course, students know how to use the console to get input from a user, and to display output.
+In our course so far, students know how to use the console to get input from a user, and to display output.
 In an actual financial application, a GUI (graphical user interface) is needed to make it easy for a client to use the software, especially when more than one piece of input information is required from the user.
 Another possible approach is to read the information (input data) from a file that the user prepares ahead of time.